 Fate of the Pilot

 MacDonald bailed out and was captured by the Japanese Army to the west of Madang.
 He was taken to Kempei-Tai headquarters at Amron and became a Prisoner Of War (POW).
-During April 1944, he was executed and buried in a mass grave at Amron.
+Sometime after April 16 1944 he was executed by the Japanese and buried in a mass grave at Amron.

 Postwar, the wreckage of this P-38 was found at approximately Lat 05'13" S Long 145'39"E near Efu village to the west of Madang.